 Bringing money to the UK

-If you bring money worth 10,000 Euros or more (including money in other currencies) and you are coming to the UK from a country that is outside the European Union, you have to declare that sum to customs officers by filling in a form when you arrive.
+If you bring £10,000, or the equivalent in other currencies, into England, Scotland or Wales, you must declare that sum to customs officers by filling in a cash declaration form when you arrive.

-You should also check whether the country where you live has any restrictions on cash that may be taken out of the country, or amounts that can be transfered to the UK.
+You should also check whether the country where you live has any restrictions on cash that may be taken out of the country, or amounts that can be transferred to the UK.

 Related content